After solid rebound, what's next for small-cap REITs?

 The trend began in March, when the Trump administration announced tariffs on imports of steel and aluminum.
 In response, traders bid up shares in small-cap stocks, driving the Russell 2000 index of smaller companies sharply higher.
 Small-cap real estate stocks also got a boost.

-One example is IndexIQ's US Real Estate Small Cap ETF (ROOF).
-The exchange-traded fund, which aims to track the overall performance of small-cap U.S. real estate companies, posted a gain of 11.2 percent in the past three months.
-In the same period, the S&P 500's real estate sector gained 8 percent, while the S&P 500 rose 6.5 percent.
+One example is IndexIQ’s US Real Estate Small Cap ETF.
+The exchange-traded fund, which aims to track the performance of small-cap U.S. real estate firms, posted a gain of 11.2 percent in the past three months.
+In the same period, the S&P 500 rose 6.5 percent.

-Small-cap REITs and other smaller-company stocks have given back some of their gains this past month.
-Some investors may be reconsidering the view that smaller U.S. companies may in fact fare better than larger, multinational companies in the face of tariffs or other obstacles to trade.
+Small-cap REITs and other smaller-company stocks have given back some of their gains lately.
+Some investors may be reconsidering the view that smaller U.S. companies may fare better in the face of tariffs or other obstacles to trade.

 Sal Bruno, chief investment officer at IndexIQ, recently talked about IQ’s Real Estate Small Cap ETF and made the case for why small-cap REITs may make another comeback this year.
 Answers have been edited for clarity and length.